Recipe and photo's by Melanie Hutti.

 - Combine the water and cornstarch with a fork, whisking until smooth.
-Add to the Dutch Oven.
+Add to the Dutch oven.

 - Bring beef mixture to a boil, stirring occasionally until thickened.

-- Remove Dutch oven from fire and carefully spread prepared mashed potatoes over the top of the beef mixture.
+- Remove the Dutch oven from fire and carefully spread prepared mashed potatoes over the top of the beef mixture.

 - Place the lid on the Dutch oven, and gently position it on 6-8 hot charcoal briquettes.
-Carefully place 12 charcoal briquettes on top of the lid and cook for 15-20 minutes, or until the top of the Cottage pie is browned.
+Carefully place 12 charcoal briquettes on top of the lid and cook for 15-20 minutes, or until the top of the Shepherd’s pie is browned.